A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Conclusions

-As future work, we propose to extend the presented method to problems with continuous actions, as it will allow to tackle a more diverse set of problems.
-Additionally, in our present work, the learner is only trained and evaluated in settings where teammates have a fixed policy.
-However, real-world environments may require the learner to interact with teammates that are still learning or that have policies that can change over time.
-This will require further adaptability from our agent, as its type inference method will have to adapt to these changes during learning.
-More work is also needed to efficiently estimate belief in the partial observable setting.
-In a \acf{PO-OSBG} not all necessary information may be available in the observation.
+More work is also needed to efficiently estimate beliefs in the partially observable setting.
+In a \acf{PO-OSBG}, not all necessary information may be available in the observation.
 Therefore, it may be possible to design learners that take specific actions to improve the accuracy of their belief states, or that try to communicate with other agents in the team to gather additional information about the true state of the environment.
-Furthermore, since our experiments indicate that the proposed belief inference models are performing well in inferring different types of latent variables, exploring a combination of our proposed approaches to improve the inference of all important latent variables for decision making is also a promising research direction.
+Furthermore, since our experiments indicate that the proposed belief inference models are performing well in inferring different types of latent variables, exploring a combination of our proposed approaches to improve the inference of all important latent variables for decision-making is also a promising research direction.
+Finally, one area that is worth exploring in future works is how other learning algorithms, such as PPO, could be leveraged to achieve better ad hoc agents.
+Our initial results show that PPO is an effective baseline, even when utilising a simple MLP network, which presents interesting opportunities for future research.

-\acks{This research received financial support from the US Office of Naval Research (ONR) via grant N00014-20-1-2390, and the Google Cloud Research Credits program award. }